Lipov Lad: Beograd Bašta

 In the western border of the neighborhood, along the Bregalnička Street, there is a green area known as the Beograd Bašta ("Belgrade garden").
 Covering 0.41 ha, it was an outdoor screen of the "Beograd" cinema, hence the name.
 Originally, before World War II, it was an inner yard and an orchard of the Minh family but was confiscated by the new Communist authorities after the war.
-The Minhs planted linden and gingko trees, some of which were still existing as of 2023, forming a small botanical garden.
+The Minhs planted linden and ginkgo trees, some of which were still existing as of 2023, forming a small botanical garden.
 The former screening section was left to the elements, with botched greenery and dilapidated concrete objects surviving.

 Envisioned as the public green area by the 2003 city plan, the new administration changed this in 2016, repurposing the lot and planning to build residential buildings instead.
 Citizens signed petition against this, and self-organized to maintain the area before city took over.
 Residents continued to protest and in February 2023, both the municipality Zvezdara and the city of Belgrade stated that the plans will be changed in order to preserve Beograd Bašta as a green public space.
 This was confirmed in the new city plan in August 2023.
 New project, which is planned for 2024, includes arrangement of the 60% of the area as the square-park (0.24 ha) and reconstruction or rebuilding of the cinema screening seats.

 The Minh family entered the process of restitution, asking for the return of the land.